LaetitiaRacine/Git_Differentiation_Metabolism/README.md

 ## III.
 Analysis description

-< insert power point with script's order here >
+Refer to README_workflow.pptx to understand script's order.
-< describe src files here and how to use them >
+Read src files and use them to launch all the analysis.